July 1, 2021

 If you are out traveling with RVers, Van Dwellers, or in Car Dwelling camping groups, I wrote this article to educate you on some of the dangers and to know when it’s time to move on.

-When I first came out west in January 2020 to the Rubber Tramp Rendezvous (RTR) to learn this #NomadicLife in my first 90 days of #VanLife, I hung out with 6 other women at the event.
+When I first came out west in January 2020 to the Rubber Tramp Rendezvous (RTR) to learn this #NomadicLife, I hung out with 6 other women at the event.

 Because me and another lady were the last to leave the area, the other lady thought that I was going to travel with her after the event.

 However, I was more comfortable and had always traveled by myself.
-I did not know her so traveling with another person that you just meet — whether a man or woman — can be quite dangerous — at least that is how I felt at that time.
+I did not know her so traveling with another person that you just met, whether a man or woman, can be quite dangerous — at least that is how I felt at that time.

-Plus, one of my main reasons for coming on the road was to work with communities to give my health and business seminars and workshops; meet family and friends and do welfare checks on them on the road, and just meet others and enjoy myself — so I had an itinerary when I first got out here on the road — but 2020 changed everything.
+Later on, my reasons for coming on the road was –to meet family and friends and do welfare checks on them on the road, and just meet others and enjoy myself.

-There were good times — but mostly lessons learned especially about how I will choose to travel in the future.
+When I did decide to travel with camping groups out here on the road in 2021, there were plenty of good times — but mostly lessons learned especially about how I will choose to travel in the future.

 Will You Travel With Women, Men, or Just People You Know or Meet on the Road?